Advertisement

 • sometimes difficulty breathing.

-These symptoms usually occur a few minutes to 2 hours after eating the food.
+These symptoms usually occur within 30 minutes of eating the food.

 There is also a delayed type of food allergy that causes symptoms (often affecting the skin or digestion) 24–72 hours after eating a food that you are allergic to.
 This type of allergy is not well understood and can be difficult to diagnose.